HayesBarber/zig-rp2040-lab/README.md

 zig build load
 ```

+The application code is a UART console.
+To listen to the serial port I use [picocom](https://github.com/npat-efault/picocom): `picocom -b 115200 /dev/cu.usbserial-0001`

+I also use a UART-to-USB adapter wired up to GND, GPIO-0 for RX, and GPIO-1 for TX.

+Type 'help' to explore the CLI.

 ## Description

 The goal for this project was to build a bare metal CPU scheduler for the RP2040 in Zig.